subratamazumder/local-alb-lambda/README.md

 # Local ALB-LAMBDA

 This OSS project help to mock a ALB in a serverless use case where an ALB invokes Lambda function which is mocked by [LocalStack](https://github.com/localstack/localstack).
+Technical conepts are taken from [AWS Developer Guide](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/lambda-functions.html)

 ## Start local ALB
 ```console